 In 1942, America began Operation Bolero; a campaign of deploying troops and equipment to Britain, in order to boost the Allied invasion of Europe.
 Part of the mission involved flying hundreds of U.S. Army airplanes across the Atlantic.
 However, not all of the aircraft made it to their destination.

+In July 1942, 6 P-38 fighter planes heading for Britain had to make an emergency landing on a Greenland ice sheet due to adverse weather.
+Thankfully, all of the crew survived, but the aircraft didn’t.
+The planes were so badly damaged they were considered unrecoverable and were abandoned on the ice sheet.
 Over the decades, the forgotten fighter planes disappeared from the site after being gradually buried in more than 260 feet of snow and ice.
 That was until 1988, when the Greenland Expedition Society arrived on the ice cap in search of the planes.
 But as you can expect, finding anything under that much snow and ice ain’t an easy task.

 Recovery teams used ground penetrating radar; a lawnmower-looking device that uses radar pulses to image the subsurface.
 Within days the radar pinpointed the location of one of the planes.
 To drill down, the team used a Super Gopher; a thermal meltdown generator that helped the team carve a 260 feet deep shaft into the ice.
+After drilling down, the crew used a chain hoist to journey down the daunting descent, before steam hosing a cavern around the plane.
+But the work didn’t stop there.
+To haul the plane out from the ice, it was painstakingly disassembled piece by piece and carried back up the shaft.

-Four months after the recovery began, all of the parts of one of the P-38s had been salvaged.
-The aircraft, appropriately named, Glacier Girl, returned to the U.S. where it was restored to flying condition.
-Today, more than 80 years after it landed on that fateful ice sheet, the old girl can be seen soaring through the sky at air shows in the U.S.
+Glacier Girl, returned to the U.S. where it was restored to flying condition.
+Today, more than 80 years after it landed on that fateful ice sheet, the old girl can be seen soaring through the sky at air shows in the U.S. I hope you were amazed at these shocking discoveries found in ice!
+Thanks for reading.